iMacTia/sidekiq-logstash/README.md

 ## Configuration

-Sidekiq::Logstash allow you to provide custom configuration
+Sidekiq::Logstash allows you to provide custom configuration

 ```ruby
 Sidekiq::Logstash.configure do |config|